-"The train simply went wild, out of control," a man said as blood poured down his forehead.
+"The train simply went wild, out of control," a man who survived said as blood poured down his forehead.
 "I was fine because I was in a back compartment, those in the front got the worst of it."

 "I lost my whole life in this tragedy," sobbed Radomir Cobarkapa, 50.
 His wife and son were killed and two of his other children were injured in the crash.